Liberty High School (Bealeton, Virginia): Academic Opportunities

-offered extra curricular programs

-Liberty High school offers many academic and sports related extra curricular programs, such as the Liberty Baseball League, the Liberty Basket Ball team, Champions together programs, Liberty Fencing Team, Liberty Boxing, Liberty vapers for tomorrow, Liberty weights club, Math club, Liberty basket weavers Society, Liberty Choir, FFA, Liberty Dog Walkers program, Liberty running, Liberty janitors of tomorrow, Liberty water polo, Liberty Lawyers of tomorrow, Liberty Drama, Liberty ISS and Liberty Asian Culture Club.
+Select students at the high school are eligible to apply to Mountain Vista Governor's School to take advanced math, science, humanities, and research courses.

 Athletics

 The mascot is a bald eagle and the sports teams currently play in the AA Evergreen District The Eagles have won four AA state titles, two for cheerleading in 1999 and 2001; and one in 1998 for Girls Outdoor Track, and most recently in 2011 for Girls Basketball.
 Notable alum include Jazmon Gwathmey, WNBA player.
 Another notable alum, is NFL 2nd team All-Pro offensive guard, Wyatt Teller, who now plays for the Cleveland Browns.
-Teller, arguably the most talented athlete to ever come through Liberty High School.
-Behind Kalani Heppe and Ryan Washington of course.
+Kalani Heppe and Ryan Washington are alumni who went to play college football as well.